 Based on the results for the two different filter strategies, the Filter A strategy, which considers only motifs that match known TFBSs for pollen-specific transcription factors, identified 12 motifs, 4 of which we would recommend further examination of: gimme_105_Improbizer_AACACACGTTTATTAGATGTTT, DME_GRHTGDTGA, DME_GADGAYKAS, and gimme_143_MEME_4_w12 in that order.
 These were all found to have a related known transcription factor binding site that has a known function related to pollen or pollen development. gimme_105_Improbizer_AACACACGTTTATTAGATGTTT shows the most promise with 8 significant transcription factor binging site matches.
 Additionally, it’s related to CAMTA5 which is known to be pollen specific.
 Filter B, which does not restrict the original set of generated motitfs, resulted in 3 putative motifs which we recommend for further examination.
 Finally, one motif (gimme_143_MEME_4_w12) was found that was reported by both filter strategies.

-Reference
+References

 [1] Zambelli F, Pesole G, Pavesi G. Motif discovery and transcription factor binding sites before and after the next-generation sequencing era.
 Briefings in Bioinformatics.
 2013;14(2):225-237. doi:10.1093/bib/bbs016.